CS495org/495-website/README.md

 ### What are sources of
 ### What external resources are used (put any free/paid tier information here)
 - Twilio (free tier, for simple sending of SMS)
 - Open calendar (open source embedded calendar)
 - Gmail SMTP (Free, but you must set up a gmail account and an app password to use SMTP)
+- The Movie Database (TMDB) API is used.
+You will have to register the app, but it is free to use for a school project like this

 ### Other installation questions
 1. What is AirByte and how does that work?